sunilabrahamindia/sunilabraham/tsap/vscode.md

 There are already many tutorials explaining how to use Visual Studio Code (VS Code).
 This page is not intended to duplicate those guides.
 Instead, this document explains how VS Code is used specifically within The Sunil Abraham Project (TSAP), including maintaining large numbers of Markdown pages, editing Jekyll front matter safely, reviewing Git changes before publication, and carrying out repository-wide maintenance work.

 TSAP is not a software application in the conventional sense.
 It is closer to a long-term digital archive and publishing infrastructure.
 Because of this, the workflow emphasises readability, consistency, preservation, and cautious editing practices rather than rapid software deployment.
 Many edits may still be easier directly through the GitHub browser interface, especially for quick typo fixes, single-file edits, urgent corrections, mobile edits, and small metadata updates.

-VS Code becomes especially useful when the scale of work increases.
+VS Code becomes especially useful when the scale of work increases, particularly when working across many related pages or performing repository-wide maintenance.

 ## Typical TSAP Workflow